Special Relativity -- Applications to astronomy and the accelerator physics: Space-Time and Its Coordinatization

 \subsection{Discussion}

-No one can "explain" any more than what just explained.
-We have no ideas about a more basic mechanism from which these results can be deduced.
-It is important to stress at this point that there is no machinery behind the laws of electrodynamics.
-It is obvious that electromagnetic fields are fundamental and the electrodynamics theory meets all requirements of the theory of relativity.
-Consequently, one can use any (e.g. absolute time) coordinatization to describe the electromagnetic field dynamics.

-We would like to emphasize a very important difference between fundamental and phenomenological theory.
-For example, we can characterize Newton's equation in the comoving frame as a phenomenological law.
-The microscopic interpretation of the inertial mass of a particle is not given and the rest mass is introduced in an ad hoc manner.
-Any phenomenological law, which is valid in the Lorentz rest frame, can be embedded in the four dimensional space-time only by using Lorentz coordinatization.
-It can be said that the particle has some kind of internal works - some inner variables - that we do not yet know about.
+So far, we have examined the Galilean transformation of the electrodynamics equations.
+Now, we highlight a crucial distinction between fundamental and phenomenological theories.
+For instance, Newton’s equation in a co-moving frame can be regarded as a phenomenological law.
+It does not provide a microscopic interpretation of a particle’s inertial mass; instead, rest mass is introduced in an ad hoc manner.
+This suggests that the particle may possess internal variables that remain unknown.
+Any phenomenological law valid in the Lorentz rest frame can be embedded in four-dimensional space-time only through Lorentz coordinatization.
+Now, let us turn our attention to electrodynamics.
+It is essential to emphasize that electrodynamic laws do not rely on any hidden internal variables or underlying mechanisms.
+Electromagnetic fields are fundamental, and electrodynamics fully complies with the principles of relativity.
+As a result, any synchronization scheme can be used to describe electromagnetic field dynamics.

-However, the remarkable progress in experimental and theoretical physics made during the past few decades has considerably deepened our knowledge concerning the nature of mass.
-From a microscopic viewpoint, today accepted explanation of how particles acquire mass is based on the quantum field theory.
-This mechanism can be invoked to explain Newton's second law from microscopic viewpoint even for structure-less particles like leptons.
-It is enough to assume Lorentz covariance of the quantum field theory involved in particle mass calculations in order to obtain the same result from the two synchronization conventions discussed here, and it does not matter which transformation (Galilean or Lorentz) is used.
-We will discuss this subject further in the Chapter 11.
+The flexibility in describing physical systems allows us to choose the most suitable representation for each problem.
+A new frame of reference can always be introduced by relabeling coordinates, enabling the discussion of physical phenomena through passive transformations.
+In contrast, an active transformation involves the actual motion of a physical system—where its characteristics change due to internal or external interactions.
+Here, we are concerned with the evolution of the same physical system over time, analyzed from the perspective of a single reference frame.